FSoft-AI4Code/codevista_readme/README.md

 <div align="center">

 # CodeVista
-### Interactive AI-Powered Coding Assistant by FPT Software AI Center
+### Your Interactive AI-Powered Coding Assistant for the Entire Software Development Lifecycle

 ---

-CodeVista, developed by the AI Center at FPT Software, enhances coding efficiency through an AI-driven, interactive prompting interface.
-Ideal for developers seeking streamlined coding assistance.
+CodeVista is an advanced AI-powered coding assistant designed to complement your development workflow.
+Acting as your AI navigator in a pair-programming scenario, where you take the lead as the driver, CodeVista significantly boosts coding efficiency and productivity.
+With its interactive prompting interface, CodeVista offers a wide range of features to support various development tasks, including code generation, bug fixing, documentation generation, and more.
 ---

 </div>